Ezral/blog/_app/_posts/life/2020-08-02-Best-coffee-in-Bogor.md

 The order doesn't take long; it normally takes around 5 - 10 minutes for drinks and 15 - 20 minutes for food.
 And if you need to, you can keep the bill open.
 Which is convenient!

-Price wise, it's slightly above your average coffee place in Bogor, but worth every penny. <sub> (in this case, worth every perak)</sub>
+The price? it's slightly above your average coffee place in Bogor, but worth every penny. <sub> (in this case, worth every perak)</sub>

 For payment they accept: cash, OVO, go-pay and BCA debit card.
 They are not able to accept credit card or debit card other than BCA yet (confirmation required).